Before formalizing a union in Chicago or suburban Cook County, a couple must obtain a civil union license from the Cook County Clerk's office.

 Partners of same or opposite sex may enter into a civil union.

-Couples must appear together at one of the Cook County Clerk's six locations.
-They must:
+Appear together at one of the Clerk’s six Vital Records locations.

-- fill out and sign a civil union license application
+Fill out and sign the civil license application.

-- pay a civil union license fee of $60
+- Pay the civil union license fee of $60.

 Timelines and restrictions